nuspell/nuspell.github.io/index.md

 ## Introduction

 Using correct spelling improves your communication and can prevent costly mistakes and even lethal mistakes.
 Several solutions have been developed over the last decades, each building on top of the previous one.
-The current state of affairs is that there is a need for a fast, transparant and maintainable spell checker.
+The current state of affairs is that there is a need for a fast, transparent and maintainable spell checker.

 To meet these demands, the free and open source spell checker Nuspell is being created.
 Its aim is to be integrated in mainstream office suites, web browsers, email clients, computer-assisted translation services and other applications working with text.
 Speed, accuracy, documentation and maintainability are the main advantages that put Nuspell at the front of contemporary spell checking solutions.